rafalp/Pirx/README.md

 # Pirx

-Pirx is a project skeleton and a contract for applications built with [Starlette](https://www.starlette.io/) and 3rd party modules.
+Pirx is a project skeleton and a contract for applications built with ASGI frameworks like [Starlette](https://www.starlette.io/) and 3rd party modules.

-## Features

-### Plugins

-Primary feature that Pirx provides to application developers is a plugin system.
+## Pirx is not a framework

-Plugins are just a Python packages that Pirx loads on application's start.

-### Configuration
+By itself Pirx doesn't implement any features required to implement web applications.
+It doesn't provide HTTP request handling, routing, sessions or other features like this.

+Instead, Pirx is a contract enabling developers of ASGI web applications and libraries to work together.
+To this end, Pirx provides the glue code for basic and common tasks that most web applications have to realize:

+- Loading configuration
+- Separating features into modules ("plugins")
+- Running console commands

+It also provides a cookie cutter project template built with [Starlette](https://www.starlette.io/).

+## Loading configuration

 Like Django, Pirx uses Python module (usually named `settings`) for configuration.
 Loaded settings are available as attributes of `Settings` object, importable from `pirx.conf`: